venkideshVenu/S7-AIL411-Deep-Learning-Lab-KTU/00 Additional Programs/01 BiLSTM Chatbot.md

 ]

 # ===============================================
-# Step 2: Tokenization and Vocabulary
+# Step 2: Tokenization and Vocabulary Creation
 # ===============================================
 tokens = set()
 for q, a in pairs: